Embedded Multilevel Regression and Poststratification: Model-based Inference with Incomplete Auxiliary Information: Simulation studies

 \section{Simulation studies}

-We conduct simulation studies to compare the performances of the embedded MRP methods, direct WFPBB imputation of the outcome, and classical MRP for overall population and subdomain inferences under different structures of the $(X| Z)$ relationship.
-Embedded MRP includes the three different strategies described above: WFPBB-MRP, multinomial-MRP, and two-stage MRP.
-Codes used for the simulations are publicly available \href{https://github.com/likat/EMRP}{here}.
+We conduct simulation studies to compare embedded MRP methods, direct WFPBB imputation of the outcome, and classical MRP using \eqref{eq:mrp} for the overall population and subdomain inferences, both between the classes of estimators (WFPBB vs. classical MRP vs. EMRP overall) and within the class of EMRP estimators (WFPBB-MRP vs. Multinomial MRP vs. Two-stage MRP).
+The simulation code is publicly available \href{https://github.com/likat/EMRP}{here}.